-William C. Rhodes, III, 42, was elected Chairman in June 2007.
+William C. Rhodes, III, 43, was elected Chairman in June 2007.
 He has been President, Chief Executive Officer, and a director since 2005.
 Prior to his appointment as President and Chief Executive Officer, Mr. Rhodes was Executive Vice President - Store Operations and Commercial.
 Prior to fiscal 2005, he had been Senior Vice President - Supply Chain and Information Technology since fiscal 2002, and prior thereto had been Senior Vice President - Supply Chain since 2001.
 Prior to that time, he served in various capacities within the Company, including Vice President - Stores in 2000, Senior Vice President - Finance and Vice President - Finance in 1999 and Vice President - Operations Analysis and Support from 1997 to 1999.
 Prior to 1994, Mr. Rhodes was a manager with Ernst & Young, LLP.

-Theodore W. Ullyot, 40, has been a director since December 2006.
-He has been the Executive Vice President and General Counsel of ESL Investments, Inc., a private investment firm, since October 2005.
-He was Chief of Staff to former U.S. Attorney General Alberto R. Gonzales in 2005, after serving in the White House from January 2003 to January 2005 as a Deputy Assistant to President George W. Bush and as Associate Counsel.
-From January 2001 to January 2003, Mr. Ullyot served as a lawyer for AOL Time Warner Inc., beginning in New York as Vice President and Associate General Counsel and then in London as the General Counsel of AOL Time Warner Europe.
-Earlier in his career, Mr. Ullyot was a litigation and antitrust attorney at Kirkland & Ellis LLP, and a law clerk to Supreme Court Justice Antonin Scalia.
+Theodore W. Ullyot, 41, has been a director since December 2006.
+He has been the Vice President and General Counsel of Facebook, Inc. since October 2008.
+Previously, Mr. Ullyot was a partner in the Washington, D.C. office of Kirkland & Ellis LLP from May 2008 through October 2008.
+He was the Executive Vice President and General Counsel of ESL Investments, Inc., a private investment firm, from October 2005 to April 2008.
+Mr. Ullyot served in the George W. Bush Administration from January 2003 to October 2005, including as Chief of Staff at The Department of Justice and as a Deputy Assistant and an Associate Counsel to the President of the United States.
+Earlier in his career, he was General Counsel of AOL Time Warner Europe, an attorney at Kirkland & Ellis LLP, and a law clerk to Supreme Court Justice Antonin Scalia.